Module day16

 0 0 0 1

-However we only need to coefficient modulo 10.
-Lucas’s theorem allow us to computer binomial coefficients modulo some prime number.
+However we only need the coefficient modulo 10.
+Lucas’s theorem allows us to compute binomial coefficients modulo some prime number.
 If we compute the coefficients modulo 2 and modulo 5 then we can use the Chinese remainder theorem to find the result modulo 10.

 Constants§